narencachy/aks-quickstart/docker.md

 # Docker Walk Through

-If you haven't already, clone the repo and run setup as explained in <README.md>
+If you haven't already, clone the repo and run setup as explained in the [readme](README.md)

 # connect to the Docker VM you just created

 ```
 # to connect to the Docker build server
-export DHOST=aks@`az network public-ip show -g aks -n dockerPublicIP --query [ipAddress] -o tsv`
+export DHOST=aks@`az network public-ip show -g $AKSRG -n dockerPublicIP --query [ipAddress] -o tsv`
 ssh $DHOST
 ```